 - Heating.
-A new tip should be able to run for some time (say 30 seconds) in air without appreciable heating of the tip.
+A new tip should be able to run for some time (at least 30 seconds) in air without appreciable heating of the tip.
 If a renewed tip produces appreciable heating then this means that too much material has been removed so the stiffness across the tip's surface is not adequate to support the tightening load.
 Then the renewed tip should be discarded.

 To provide for extra wear, tips can initially be machined somewhat longer than normal.
 The frequency will then be below nominal (for instance 19.8 kHz instead of 20 kHz).
 However, the added weight will put additional stress on the tip-horn joint so this method should be avoided if any extra heating occurs at this joint.

-Flat-faced tips should be renewed before excessive cavitation erosion occurs.
 Sonics & Materials (p.
 16) recommends that the tip should be inspected for cavitation erosion every five to six hours and polished if necessary.
 Of course, this inspection/polishing interval will depend on the particular circumstances.